 - GPA: The student’s LIM College GPA is taken into consideration.

 Undergraduate students who are accepted to the program will be required to complete an online course that culminates in the time abroad.
 Successful completion of the coursework and travel experience will result in three undergraduate elective credits for the course "STSA 3210 - Cross-Cultural Analysis."
 The program is first and foremost an academic experience and participants are expected to prioritize the academic component of the program.
 In addition, students are responsible for ensuring that they have met any and all prerequisites for the course prior to its start date (note that this may be earlier than the departure date for the travel component of the program).
 A prerequisite for this program is FASH 1110.
 Please see the LIM College Catalog for details about course prerequisites.

 ACCOMMODATIONS & TRAVEL

 Travel and accommodation are arranged by a third party provider.
-The group flies together from a New York City-area airport to the destination cities and all overnight stays are in vetted hotels in the given cities.
-You receive a full itinerary at a mandatory meeting prior to the program departure.
+The group flies together from a New York City-area airport to the destination cities and all overnight stays are in private rooms within vetted hostels in the given cities.
+Participants will receive a full itinerary at a mandatory meeting prior to the program taking place.

-All students must submit proof that they are covered overseas by their current health insurance provider to the Office of Study Abroad.
+All students must submit proof that they are covered in the program locations by their current health insurance provider to the Office of Study Abroad.
 Students are encouraged to have worldwide insurance which covers (at minimum) comprehensive hospitalization, prescription medication, medical evacuation, and repatriation of remains.
-If participants are not covered by your current provider, supplemental insurance needs to be purchased.
-Information on where to purchase supplemental insurance is available through the Office of Study Abroad.
+If participants are not covered by their current provider, supplemental insurance needs to be purchased.
+Information regarding companies that provide supplemental insurance is available through the Office of Study Abroad.